derek-knox/Coding-For-Designers/Coding and Concept/Event Loop.md

 *^ The Event Loop Machine ^*

-During compilation time, just before execution time, the *engine* quickly takes three steps on our code:
+During compilation time, just before execution time, the engine quickly does three things with our code:
 1. reads
 2. reorganizes
 3. optimizes

-Combined, these steps prepare the *engine* so execution time is super fast.
-During execution time, the *runtime* and *engine* have two main goals:
+Combined, this work enables the *engine* to run fast and effeciently during execution time.
+During this time, the *runtime* and *engine* have two main goals:
 1. clear the *stack*
 2. clear the *event queue*